Order (esports): 2022 season

 For LCO 2022 Split 1, Order signed Brandon "BioPanther" Alexander, jungler Shane "Kevy" Allen, mid laner Ronald "Kisee" Vo, bot laner Nathan "Puma" Puma, and support Ian "Corporal" Pearse.
 Top laner Maximus "Maximize" Yaremenko moved to a substitute position.

 Order placed fourth in the regular season and qualified for the first round of the lower bracket of playoffs.
 There, the team swept fifth-place Dire Wolves before sweeping second-place Peace in an upset result in the second round.
 Order defied the expectations of analysts and fans again by sweeping third-place Pentanet.GG in the third round and qualifying for the finals.
 After defeating The Chiefs in a close series, Order won its first domestic title and qualified for the 2022 Mid-Season Invitational.
 Order finished 7-8th in the event following a 0–8 record against Evil Geniuses and G2 Esports.

 Valorant

 Formation

-in July 2020 a group of five Australians formed the Free Agency team called "Team Launch".
-Team Launch would eventually go on to win the ORDER OCE Inviatonal, a tournament hosted by the organisation.
+In July 2020, a group of five Australians formed the Free Agency team called "Team Launch".
+Team Launch would eventually go on to win the ORDER OCE Invitational, a tournament hosted by the organisation.
 After their impressive performance at the event ORDER would sign the team.
 The first iteration of ORDER was: Matthew "Texta" O’Rourke, Tyler "tucks" Reilly, Kale "Autumn" Dunne, Cameron "Disk0" Mac, Oliver "Dickstacy" Tierney.